-Pan African Resources continues to comply with the mining licence conditions set by the DMR, the Mine Health and Safety Act (as amended from time to time) and other relevant legal requirements.
-The group SHEQC manager, as well as safety, health and environmental officials, guide and advise each operation.
+Pan African Resources continues to comply with the mining licence conditions set by the DMRE, the Mine Health and Safety Act (as amended from time to time) and other relevant legal requirements.
+The Group SHEQC manager, as well as safety, health and environmental officials, guide and advise each operation.

-Legal requirements are treated as starting points for improvement and are regularly audited by group SHEQC officials.
+Legal requirements are treated as starting points for improvement and are regularly audited by Group SHEQC officials.
 These are supported by monthly SHEQC performance reviews.
-Our safety performance results are reported regularly to the DMR.
+Our safety performance results are reported regularly to the DMRE.

 Employees at Barberton Mines and Evander Mines are represented via joint management-worker health and safety representative committees.

 In addition to the vital role played by our employees in our safety performance, our contractors and suppliers are pivotal to the achievement of our SHEQC objectives.
 As such, we encourage their buy-in to our safety ethos, as well as their active involvement in our initiatives.
 This is done through training, written communications and regular face-to-face meetings.
 We regularly visit areas utilised by contractors to ensure their compliance with health and safety standards

 Pan African strives to improve our organisational culture to achieve industry-leading health and safety performances.
 Creating a positive culture starts at the top by ensuring that leadership are highly visible and engaged and demonstrate care for our employees’ safety and well-being.
 The Group has shown a significant improvement in creating the right health and safety culture over recent years.
 Pan African continues to embark on initiatives and interventions to develop safety leaders at all levels in the Group and to create a working environment that is free of injury and harm.